microsoftgraph/microsoft-graph-docs-contrib/concepts/insights-customize-item-insights-privacy.md

 ## Item insights privacy

-Item insights privacy settings provide the ability to configure the visibility of insights derived from Microsoft Graph, between users and other items (such as documents or sites) in Microsoft 365.
+Item insights privacy settings provide the ability to configure the visibility of insights derived from Microsoft Graph between users and other items (such as documents or sites) in Microsoft 365.
 You can disable the Delve app via the pre-existing controls, but allow other insights-based experiences to continue to provide assistance.

 This article describes customizing item insights privacy in an organization.
 To customize item insights for a user, see the [userInsightsSettings](/graph/api/resources/userinsightssettings?view=graph-rest-beta&preserve-view=true) resource.
 These user-centric settings are exposed through a navigation property named **itemInsights** in the [userSettings](/graph/api/resources/usersettings?view=graph-rest-beta&preserve-view=true) resource.